 First of all, let’s start with spelling.
 Most websites, including Old Acre Development Company, spell the name as Al-Jazzar Mosque.
 But Wikipedia and the sign at the mosque say El-Jazzar Mosque.

 This site is also known as the White Mosque.
 The color of the dome was silvery-white that glittered at a great distance.
 Today the dome is colored in green.

 Old Acre is the old part of the modern city of Acre.
 And Al-Jazzar Mosque, as many other tourist attractions are located within Old Acre.

 Interactive map of the area:

 - In the map above the Al-Jazzar Mosque is marked under number #31.

 - You can click on the map to enlarge it.

 This is an active mosque.
 It is closed during time of the prayers.

-If it is closed for a prayer, then you will see the appropriate sign at the entrance (same as in the photo above).
-And since the time of five daily prayers determined by the position of the Sun in the sky, the opening hours change daily.
+If it is closed for prayer, you will see the appropriate sign at the entrance (same as in the photo above).
+And since the time of five daily prayers determined by the Sun’s position in the sky, the opening hours change daily.
 Therefore, if the mosque is closed, visit one of the other attractions nearby (see Acre for additional details) and retry later.

 The entrance fee is 10 NIS per person.
 You buy the tickets at the gate, and I think they accept cash only.

 The sign at the entrance says: “Visitors should be properly dressed.”
 And the general rule for holy places is modest clothes, usually covering shoulders and knees.

 On one of our visits, my wife wore a sleeveless shirt.
-The cashier offered us some scarfs for the duration of our visit.
+The cashier offered us some scarves for the duration of our visit.
 And after putting it on, we entered.

 Al-Jazzar Mosque, which is known in Arabic as Jama El-Basha (the Pasha’s Mosque), was also formerly known as Jama El-Anwar (the Mosque of Lights), according to the Vakfiye of Ahmed Al-Jazzar Pasha.
 It is Israel’s largest mosque outside of Jerusalem and the largest one among the mosques built in Israel during the Turkish period.
 The building dominates Acre’s skyline to this very day.